TRaSH-Guides/Guides/docs/Sonarr/sonarr-how-to-update-custom-formats.md

 ![cf-import-done](images/cf-import-done.png)

-!!! attention "The Import to update existing Custom Formats replaces the existing Custom Format, so all manual changes you did to it will be lost :warning:"
+!!! warning "The Import to update existing Custom Formats replaces the existing Custom Format, so all manual changes you did to it will be lost :warning:"

 ### TRaSH Sync